 “That’s Oland Coleman!”
 Paulette nudged him in the ribs.

 In a reverberating stage whisper, Oliver answered, “I know that.”

-A diminishing sound of feet, running, striking, stumbling…
+A diminishing sound of feet, clattering, stubbing, stumbling…

-A noise like three overstuffed mail bags, tossed one by one onto the back of a truck.
+A noise like that of three overstuffed mailbags, tossed to the pavement one by one, from the back of a truck.

-“Let’s find out if he’s alive,” Paulette said.
-She hurried to the stairs, hitching her smock.
+“Let’s find out if he’s alive!”
+Paulette hurried to the stairs, hitching her smock.
 “Come on, come on.”

-They heard stirring below, a grunt and a moan.
-Then a second door, creaking on its hinges, swung and banged.
-It creaked again, as Paulette, stumping with one exposed leg, and Oliver, lighting a cigar—as he did at moments of leisure—reached the pit of the stairwell.
+They could hears stirring below, a grunt and a moan.
+Then a second door creaked on its hinges.
+It creaked again, as Paulette, hobbling in heels with one leg exposed, and Oliver, lighting a cigar—as he did at moments of leisure—reached the pit of the stairwell.
 With an indifferent clank, the door came to rest, an inch or so from shutting itself.

-Scanning up and down the street, they saw no trace of Oland Coleman.
+They scanned up and down the street, detecting no trace of Oland Coleman.